tundera/cms-blog/README.md

-# A statically generated blog example using Next.js and DatoCMS
+# Fork of starter.
+A statically generated blog example using Next.js and DatoCMS

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [DatoCMS](https://www.datocms.com/) as the data source.